scritty1249/another-webapp/docs/Settings/Configuration/Node Type Configuration.md

 Defaults to `null`.
 ### .settings : *Object.< [`settings`](#settings) >*
+Contains methods for initalizing and upgrading the Node Type.
+May contain other properties related to these operations if needed.

 ### .build : *Object.< [`build`](#build) >*
 Node Type data intended to only be used in the Build Phase.